 - If an investment is reviewable, detailed information must be submitted to the Canadian government, which will determine whether the proposed investment is likely to be of net benefit to Canada.

 - Any foreign investment that "could be injurious to national security" may be reviewed by the Canadian government and, without giving reasons, the Canadian government may prohibit proposed investments by non-Canadians, impose conditions on foreign investments, or require divestiture of completed investments.

 - Particular industry sectors, such as telecommunications, financial services and broadcasting, are subject to additional laws that regulate foreign investment.

 If your business includes the cross-border movement of goods, it is important to understand Canada's international trade regime.

 - Customs duties and taxes will apply on goods imported into Canada unless reduced or eliminated pursuant to a free trade agreement.
-In order for goods to be eligible to take advantage of the North America Free Trade Agreement or other similar free trade agreements, they must satisfy certain "rules of origin".
+In order for goods to be eligible to take advantage of the North America Free Trade Agreement or the potential successor agreement, the United States Mexico Canada Agreement (USMCA), or other similar free trade agreements, they must satisfy certain "rules of origin".